lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 (LC) can learn the context through a provisioning protocol during the identification phase (for instance, as it learns the encryption key).

 The context contains a list of rules (cf. {{Fig-ctxt}}).
-Each rule contains itself a list of field descriptions composed of a target value (TV), a matching operator (MO) and a Compression/Decompression Function (CDF).
+Each rule contains itself a list of field descriptions composed of a filed id (FID), a target value (TV), a matching operator (MO) and a Compression/Decompression Function (CDF).